 The papers submitted must be unpublished and their authors agree not to simultaneously submit them for the consideration of other journals.
 Any conflicts of a legal, moral, or ethical character etc., that derives from the analysis of this aspect shall be the sole responsibility of the authors.

 The papers they must be the result or the progress of original and high level researches within the scientific disciplines.
-Before sending the paper to the evaluators, it will be subjected to a Plagiarism Detection Software; if something is found in this regard the paper will be immediately rejected.
+Before sending the paper to the reviewers, it will be subjected to a Plagiarism Detection Software Turnitin; if the manuscript is found to be a case of plagiarism, it will be immediately rejected.

-It will be the responsibility of the authors that both, during the research process and for the submission of their work to Nova Scientia, the ethical codes of their institutions are complied with, as well as the legal and ethical norms universally accepted for the work with other people, animals and the environment.
+It will be the responsibility of the authors that both, during the research process and for the submission of their work to Nova Scientia, the ethical codes of their institutions are complied with, as well as the legal and ethical norms universally accepted for the work with other people, animals and the environment as indicated in Comisión Nacional de Ética (México).

 Nova Scientia reserves the right to take any measures that it considers necessary when detecting any inappropriate conduct in the work of authors and arbitrators, among those: the removal of articles, the elimination of the portfolio of authors and arbitrators, as well as blacklisting the names to other journals.